On the heat kernel and the Dirichlet form of Liouville Brownian Motion

 with domain $\mathcal{F}$, which is defined as the set of functions $f\in L^2(\R^2,M)$ for which the above limit exists and is finite.
 This expression is rather non explicit.

 The purpose of this paper is to pursue the stochastic analysis of $2d$-Liouville quantum gravity initiated in \cite{GRV}.
 We denote by $H^1(D,dx)$ the standard Sobolev space:

 and by $H^1_{loc}(D,dx)$ the functions which are locally in $H^1(D,dx)$.
-First, we will make explicit the Liouville Dirichlet form \eqref{i.dirichlet}, relying on techniques developed in \cite{fuku,cf:Kah}, more precisely traces of Dirichlet forms and potential theory: \begin{theorem} For $\gamma\in [0,2[$, the Liouville Dirichlet form $(\Sigma,\mathcal{F})$ takes on the following explicit form: its domain is
+First, we will make explicit the Liouville Dirichlet form \eqref{i.dirichlet}, relying on techniques developed in \cite{fuku,cf:Kah}, more precisely traces of Dirichlet forms and potential theory.
+Before stating the result, recall that a Dirichlet form $\Sigma$ defined on some domain $\mathcal{F} \subset L^2(D,M)$ is strongly local if for all $u,v \in \mathcal{F}$ with compact support such that $v$ is constant on a neighborhood of the support of $u$ then $\Sigma(u,v)=0$.
+Recall also that the Dirichlet form $\Sigma$ is regular if, denoting $C_c(D)$ the space of continious functions with compact support, the set $\mathcal{F} \cap C_c(D)$ is dense in $C_c(D)$ for the uniform norm and dense in $\mathcal{F}$ for the norm induced by the scalar product $f,g \mapsto \Sigma(f,g)+ \int_D f (x)g (x) M(dx)$.